SiverDX/SWFCopyValues/README.md

 # SWFCopyValues
-Used for Fallout 4 to fix 21:9 resolution problems
+Used for Fallout 4 to fix 21:9 (or any other than 16:9) resolution problems

-Required are the files that are supposed to be changed (from 16:9 to 21:9) and reference .swf files
+You will need .swf files that have already been changed (resolution wise) to look correct For 21:9 I recommend using these: https://www.nexusmods.com/fallout4/mods/24630

-Usually one can just use the .swf files form this mod: https://www.nexusmods.com/fallout4/mods/24630, it should cover everything
+The other thing that is required, is knowing which .swf files get replaced by a mod (that is not just there to fix resolution problems)

 ## Reason why we can't just use old mods that fix the resolution
 Other mods (like Horizon, BetterConsole, ...) add additional functionalities in these mods (like tags / icons)